limchengwei/Piano-or-LEDs-with-8-MCP23017/README.md

 Note that the SDA/SCL, the SDA occupies the left column and the SCL occupies the right column.

 For this PCB, we will use the CH340 USB to TTL converter for power.
-The left of the PCB is 0V.

 For this coding project, we will use the Adafruit_MCP23017 library, which is available on the Arduino IDE.
 There are 2 Arduino projects.